rumble19/awesome-steam-deck/readme.md

 - **ProtonTricks** - Very useful tool to manage finicky games that require extra tweaks to run correctly.
 This can help with a bunch of mod installers as well.
 Lets you right-click an exe and run it in an game prefix.
 - **Anydesk** - Easy, free, and cross-platform remote desktop software.
 I do most of my Deck setup and management from my PC using Anydesk.
 - **Moonlight** - Stream games from your PC to your Deck.
 Useful for AAA games that don't run well on the Deck.
 Need to set up Nvidia Gamestream or [Sunshine](https://github.com/LizardByte/Sunshine) on your PC first.
-- **xbPlay** - The only non-free recommendation on this list.
-A great way to stream your Xbox One or Series X/S locally to your Deck, or from the cloud with a subscription to xCloud.
-[Greenlight](https://github.com/unknownskl/greenlight) is a free alternative, but I had a better experience with xbPlay.
 - **Chiaki** - Stream your PS4 or PS5 locally to your Deck.
 - **SyncthingGTK** - Seamlessly keep a folder in sync between your Deck and another computer.
 I use this to keep emulator saves in sync from my Deck to my PC.
 - **Heroic Launcher** - Alternative launcher for Epic Games Store and GOG.
 Allows you to sign in and install games from either library.